pmeenan/i-d-compression-dictionary/draft-meenan-compression-dictionary.md

 # Compatibility Considerations

-To minimize the risk of middle-boxes incorrectly processing dictionary-compressed responses, compression dictionary transport SHOULD only be used in secure contexts (HTTPS).
+To minimize the risk of middle-boxes incorrectly processing dictionary-compressed responses, compression dictionary transport MUST only be used in secure contexts (HTTPS).

 # Security Considerations